mrtwidget/Livemaps/README.md

 # Livemaps

 This plugin was developed using [Rocket Mod](https://rocketmod.net/) libraries for the [Steam](http://store.steampowered.com/) game [Unturned](http://store.steampowered.com/app/304930/).
-The Rocket Mod plugin collects server, player, and chat data recurrently and then saves the data to the user-configured MySQL database.
+The Rocket Mod plugin collects server, player, and chat data recurrently and then saves the retrieved data to a user-configured MySQL database.
 The API provides an AJAX interface for retrieving the latest JSON-encoded server data.
-Livemap API responses are used to update the WebUI maps.
+Livemap API responses are then used to update the WebUI maps.

 *The WebUI portion of this plugin is optional*, and is intended only as a default theme for this project.
 The API may be used independently to support fully custom livemap themes and features.